orthecreedence/cl-async/README.md

 a fast, stable, portable library for asynchronous IO (see my [notes on choosing Libevent](http://orthecreedence.github.com/cl-async/implementation-notes#libevent)).

-The main goal is to provide an experience that makes general asynchronous programming in lisp a delight instead of a chore.
-Portability and ease of use are favored over raw speed.
+The main goal is to provide an experience that makes general asynchronous programming in lisp natural, and to also provide a number of [drivers](http://orthecreedence.github.com/cl-async/drivers) on top of cl-async.

 *This library's current status is BETA*